9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ::::

-If any application of `bestLeft` or `bestRight` results in an empty list, we can\'t possibly have a match.
+If any application of `bestLeft` or `bestRight` results in an empty list, we can't possibly have a match.
 Otherwise, we throw away the scores, and return a list of lists of parity-encoded candidate digits.
 The outer list is twelve elements long, one per digit in the barcode.
 The digits in each sublist are ordered by match quality.